Best Protein Powder for Muscle Mass Gain

 - Plant proteins: 1.5-2.0g per 25g serving (need larger serving)

-Recommendation: Choose proteins with 2.5g+ leucine per serving, or consume larger doses of lower-leucine options.
+Recommendation: Choose proteins with 2.5g+ leucine per serving, or consume larger doses of lower-leucine options to hit the threshold.

 Fast-absorbing (whey): Critical for the 2-hour post-workout window when muscles are most receptive to protein synthesis.
-Research shows 50% greater muscle growth when protein consumed within 1 hour vs 3+ hours post-workout.
+Research shows 50% greater muscle growth when protein is consumed within 1 hour vs 3+ hours post-workout (Aragon & Schoenfeld, International Journal of Sport Nutrition, 2018).

 Slow-absorbing (casein): Ideal for overnight recovery.
-Prevents muscle breakdown during 8-hour sleep fast.
+Prevents muscle breakdown during the 8-hour sleep fast.

-Strategy: Use whey post-workout, casein before bed, whole food proteins for other meals.
+Strategy: Use whey post-workout, casein before bed, and whole food proteins for other meals.

-- Whey isolate: Minimal lactose (<0.5g per serving) - suitable for most lactose-sensitive individuals
+- Whey isolate: Minimal lactose (less than 0.5g per serving) — suitable for most lactose-sensitive individuals

 - Whey concentrate: Moderate lactose (3-5g per serving) — may cause bloating